-Erskine College has developed a partnership program that enables highly motivated students who seek to enter the ministry to complete the Bachelor of Arts degree at the College and the Master of Divinity degree at the Seminary in five years.
-The Kern Family Foundation generously funds the program, while academic scholarships for students are also made available.
-Students who begin as freshmen in the College will need to apply by their sophomore year.
+Erskine has developed a partnership program that enables highly motivated undergraduate students who seek to enter the ministry to complete the Bachelor of Arts in Bible and Religion and a Master of Divinity in five years.
+Students who begin as freshmen in the undergraduate school will need to apply by their sophomore year.
 Students follow closely a regimented course of study participating in a cohort that will integrate fellowship, academic counsel, and mentoring in ministry (internships) throughout the program.
-Interested students should contact Dr. John Paul Marr, program director, jpmarr@erskine.edu.